?2018 Chrysler Pacifica Hybrid Limited?

 Moving to the inside, which is horizontally drawn, emphasizes the

 In daylight, the interior is all about beauty and sculpture, with the instrument panel?s defined, fluid surface at the center of it all.
 On upper trim levels, a stitched instrument panel adds an even higher touch of adornment.
 At night, the interior evokes a different emotion with a more high-tech look, with white lighting on buttons and the cluster display glowing with ?Chrysler blue.?
-Hybrid models display Teal accent lighting and steering wheel logo center.
-Other Hybrid control elements also use Teal lighting, versus the traditionally used amber, for a more cohesive and technical look.
+Other control elements also use blue lighting, versus the traditionally used amber, for a more cohesive and technical look.

 The spacious interior delivers best-in-class front-row and third-row legroom, and an available tri-pane panoramic sunroof that adds to the feeling of openness, with a dual-pane panoramic sunroof over the front- and second-row seats and fixed glass pane over the third row.
 The HVAC controls are consolidated in the headliner, running cleanly along the rails.
 In the rear, the HVAC controls are on the passenger side headline ? a thoughtful consideration.